What is Military Medical Malpractice?

 If you believe you have grounds for a military medical malpractice claim, it’s a good idea to reach out to an experienced personal injury lawyer for a free consultation.
 A military medical malpractice attorney can help you evaluate your legal options, gather evidence to support your claim and increase your chances of a favorable outcome.

-Victims of military medical malpractice have two years from the date of injury to file a claim.
+Victims of military medical malpractice have two years from the date of injury to file an SF95 notice of a claim.

 Common forms of military medical malpractice